Master of Study

 Based on the Japanese comic series Dragon Zakura, it is about a determined lawyer who takes up a teaching position at a failing high school.
 To save the school from the ax, he comes up with the unconventional plan of starting a special class curriculum devoted to getting five students into the country's top university.

-Master Of Study achieved nationwide as well as international success topping ratings during its 2-month run and scoring multiple nods in different local and overseas awards ceremonies.
+Master of Study achieved nationwide, as well as international success, topping ratings during its 2-month run and scoring multiple nods in different local and overseas awards ceremonies.
 The series is also one of KBS's most watched series online.

 Synopsis

 When scrappy and abrasive lawyer Kang Suk-ho is put in charge of the liquidating Byung Moon High School, he sees his own troubled past in the problematic students who live their lives with no dreams.
 He then offers to teach them and proclaims that he will get five students accepted into Cheonha University, the most prestigious college in the country.
-Everyone—including the teachers, students and the school's director Jang Ma-ri—calls him crazy.
-Quirky and earnest English teacher Han Soo-jung, who believes that the purpose of education is not about getting into a good college, likewise initially objects to Suk-ho's teaching methods and motivations.
-But he establishes a special class for the five delinquent students, including Hwang Baek-hyun who bumps heads right away with Suk-ho, to help them prepare for Cheonha University.
+Earnest English teacher Han Soo-jung, who believes that the purpose of education is not about getting into a good college, likewise initially objects to Suk-ho's teaching methods and motivations.
+But he establishes a special class for the five delinquent students, including Hwang Baek-hyun, who bumps heads right away with Suk-ho, to help them prepare for Cheonha University.